rafaelma/pgbackman/docs/manual.rst

 * **Backup servers:** One or several backup servers running PgBackMan.
 All SQL dumps and logfiles are saved in these servers.
-They need access via ``libpq`` to the postgreSQL nodes that will be allow to have backups in a backup server.
+They need access via ``libpq`` to the postgreSQL nodes where the backup server will be allow to run backups and restores.

 * **PGnodes**: PostgreSQL servers running postgreSQL databases.

 * **PgBackMan DB**: Central postgreSQL metadata database used by PgBackMan.
 All backup servers need access to this database.

-* **PgBackMan shell:** This is a program that can be run in a text terminal.
+* **PgBackMan shell:** This is a program that must be run in a text terminal.
 It can be run in any of the backup servers registered in the system.
 It is the console used to manage PgBackMan.

-* **pgbackman_control:** This program runs in every backup server and takes care of updating crontab files and creating AT jobs when backup, snapshots or restore definitions are created.
+* **pgbackman_control:** This program runs in every backup server and takes care of updating crontab files and creating AT jobs when backup, snapshots or restore definitions are created, when PgSQL nodes are stopped or deleted, or when backup definitions are stopped or deleted.

 * **pgbackman_maintenence:** This programs runs in every backup server and runs some maintenance jobs needed by PgBackMan.
+It enforces retentions for backup and snapshot definitions.
+It deletes backup and log files from catalog entries associated to a backup definition after this definition has been deleted with the force parameter.
+And it process all pending backup/restore catalog log files in the server created if the pgbackman database has been down when ``pgbackman_dump`` and ``pgbackman_restore`` have been running.

 * **pgbackman_dump:** This program runs in the backup servers when a backup or snapshot has to be taken.